-Climate change is a serious social challenge facing all industries and people worldwide.
-In light of the current global warming situation, we established the Climate Change Policy in August 2021.
-The DOWA Group addresses climate change from the perspectives of risk reduction and opportunity capture.
+Climate change is a serious social challenge facing all industries and people around the world.
+In light of the current situation of advancing global warming, the DOWA Group is working to address climate change from the perspectives of both reducing risks and seizing opportunities.
 By addressing climate change through both the reduction of our GHG emissions and the creation and expansion of products and services that contribute to society’s efforts to combat climate change, we aim to achieve a carbon-neutral society by 2050, leading to the sustainable growth of our Group.

-Under our Midterm Plan 2024, which began in fiscal 2022, we have designated addressing climate change as one of our materiality and have established a company-wide promotion system to promote activities aimed at achieving carbon neutrality by 2050.
+We have designated addressing climate change as one of our Materiality and promote activities aimed at achieving carbon neutrality by 2050.
 In February 2022, we reaffirmed our stance on climate change within and outside the Group by endorsing the TCFD recommendations.
 Based on the framework of the TCFD recommendations, we also conducted a scenario analysis and summarized the business risks and opportunities arising from climate change and published the TCFD Report in May of the same year.

-In fiscal 2021, we conducted a scenario analysis targeting our domestic operations, which account for more than 95% of the Group’s total GHG emissions, and used the results to compile a series of risks and opportunities resulting from climate change.
-Since the forecasts are highly uncertain and difficult to analyze, we looked at multiple climate scenarios, ranging from 1.5 ºC to 4.0 ºC.
+We conducted a scenario analysis targeting our domestic operations, which account for more than 95% of the Group’s total GHG emissions, and used the results to compile a series of risks and opportunities resulting from climate change.
+Since the forecasts are highly uncertainand difficult to analyze, we looked at multiple climate scenarios, ranging from 1.5 ºC to 4.0 ºC.
 We also identified, analyzed, and evaluated risks and opportunities relating to climate change on short-term (up to 2025), medium-term (up to 2030), and long-term (up to 2050) bases.
+As a response to opportunities that have a significant financial impact in our scenario analysis, we are using the name DOWA Green Action for products and services that contribute to society’s response to climate change, and have set sales targets for fiscal 2030.
+We believe that expanding these products and services will help reduce risks across society as we move towards a decarbonized society.

 Starting in the second half of fiscal 2022, we have reaffirmed our situational circumstances regarding the social environment and our business based on the TCFD scenario analysis.
 Our confirmation has the aim of increasing the specificity of our mid-term measures to address climate change and the accuracy of our forecasts through 2030.